 Julie Osofsky, LPC

-Julie has more than 11 years of experience working with individuals, families, and groups at outpatient, residential, and inpatient levels of care.
-Her clinical experience has been in helping individuals with a wide range of issues, including anxiety disorders, mood disorders, substance-use disorders, eating disorders, self-harm behaviors, self-esteem, relationship struggles, and more.
+Julie has more than 13 years of experience working with individuals, families, and groups at outpatient, residential, and inpatient levels of care.
+Her clinical experience has been in helping individuals with a wide range of issues, including anxiety disorders, mood disorders, substance-use disorders, eating disorders, self-harm behaviors, self-worth, relationship struggles, and more.
 Julie utilizes an integrative approach, and she enjoys providing insight-based therapy coupled with skills-building, including cognitive-behavioral therapy (CBT) skills, dialectical behavior therapy (DBT) skills, assertiveness training, and education on self-compassion.
 She values each client as an individual and encourages them to tap into their personal strengths and provide themselves with kindness as they work toward increasing their emotional health.

 Patty Monical LMFT, LPC-S, RPT-S